September 5, 2017

 - Faivre, Antoine, 1995.
 The Eternal Hermes, from Greek God to Alchemical Magus.
 Phanes Press, Grand Rapids, MI.
 J. Godwin, trans.

-Alchemy, Astrology, Astronomy, Gnosticism, Hermes, Hermetism, Iamblichus, Late Antiquity, Late Platonism, Magic, Nag-Hammadi Library, Natural Magic, Occult Science, Overview, Platonism, Plotinus, Porphyry, Spiritual Magic, Theurgy
+Alchemy, Astrology, Astronomy, Gnosticism, Hermes, Hermetism, Iamblichus, Late Antiquity, Late Platonism, Magic, Nag-Hammadi Library, Natural Magic, Occult Sciences, Overview, Platonism, Plotinus, Porphyry, Spiritual Magic, Theurgy